Chart Color Schemes

 Infrastructure

-Cairns City has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Cairns City has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 68 projects that could impact the area.
-Notable ones include Cairns Health and Innovation Centre (CHIC), Cairns Hospital Expansion Project, Cairns Smart Green Economy Initiative, and Esplanade Waterfront Apartment Towers.
-The following list details those most relevant.
+AreaSearch has identified 68 infrastructure projects that could impact the area.
+Key projects include the Cairns Health and Innovation Centre (CHIC), Cairns Hospital Expansion Project, Cairns Smart Green Economy Initiative, and Esplanade Waterfront Apartment Towers.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.